-- 2. 2.1 Each Fund may invest no more than 10% of net assets in transferable securities and money market instruments other than those referred to in paragraph 1. - 2.2 Each Fund may invest no more than 10% of net assets in recently issued transferable securities which will be admitted to official listing on a stock exchange or other market (as described in paragraph 1.1) within a year.
-This restriction will not apply in relation to investment by the UCITS in certain US securities known as Rule 144A, securities provided that: - the securities are issued with an undertaking to register with the US Securities and Exchange Commission within one year of issue; and - the securities are not illiquid securities, i.e. they may be realised by the UCITS within seven days at the price, or approximately at the price, at which they are valued by the UCITS. - Each Fund may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body, provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5% is less than 40%.
+Paragraph (1) does not apply to an investment by a responsible person in US securities known as "Rule 144A securities" provided that:

+- (a) the relevant securities are issued with an undertaking to register the securities with the SEC within one year of issue; and - (b) the securities are not illiquid securities i.e. they may be realised by the Fund within 7 days at the price, or approximately at the price, at which they are valued by the Fund. - 2.3 Each Fund may invest no more than 10% of net assets in transferable securities or money market instruments issued by the same body, provided that the total value of transferable securities and money market instruments held in the issuing bodies in each of which it invests more than 5% is less than 40%.
 This limitation does not apply to deposits and over the counter derivative transactions made with financial institutions. - 2.4 The limit of 10% (in 2.3) is raised to 25% in the case of bonds that are issued by a credit institution which has its registered office in a Member State and is subject by law to special public supervision designed to protect bond-holders.
 If a Fund invests more than 5% of its net assets in these bonds issued by one issuer, the total value of these investments may not exceed 80% of the net asset value of the Fund.
-It is not proposed to avail of this without the prior approval of the Central Bank. - 2.5 The limit of 10% (in 2.3) is raised to 35% if the transferable securities or money market instruments are issued or guaranteed by a Member State or its local authorities or by a non-Member State or public international body of which one or more Member States are members. - 2.6 The transferable securities and money market instruments referred to in 2.4 and 2.5 shall not be taken into account for the purpose of applying the limit of 40% referred to in 2.3. - 2.7 Each Fund may not invest more than 20% of net assets in deposits made with the same credit institution.
+It is not proposed to avail of this without the prior approval of the Central Bank. - 2.5 The limit of 10% (in 2.3) is raised to 35% if the transferable securities or money market instruments are issued or guaranteed by a Member State or its local authorities or by a non-Member State or public international body of which one or more Member States are members. - 2.6 The transferable securities and money market instruments referred to in 2.4 and 2.5 shall not be taken into account for the purpose of applying the limit of 40% referred to in 2.3 - 2.7 Each Fund shall not invest more than 20% of net assets in deposits made with the same body.
+Deposits with any single credit institution other than a credit institution specified in Regulation 7 of the Central Bank Regulations and held as ancillary liquidity shall not exceed: (a) 10% of the net assets of each Fund; or (b) where the cash is booked in an account with the Depositary, 20% of the net assets of each Fund. - 2.8 The risk exposure of each Fund to a counterparty to an OTC derivative may not exceed 5% of net assets.